Automakers offer to build ventilators as US faces critical shortage

 A spokeswoman for Jaguar Land Rover told ABC News the British luxury carmaker has been “approached for help with the production of ventilators as part of ongoing discussions with government.
 Naturally, we will do whatever we can to support our communities during these unprecedented times.”

-JLR’s manufacturing facilities in the U.K. are still operational, the spokeswoman added.
+U.K. Prime Minister Boris Johnson on Monday implored manufacturers, including carmakers, to produce ventilators and medical equipment at their factories, saying a national effort was required to reduce the spread of COVID-19.
+Businesses can get involved in the design, procurement, assembly, testing and shipping of ventilators, he added.
+The U.K. Department of Health and Social Care released a document Friday outlining the specifications for assembling a ventilator system.
+Rolls-Royce and Jaguar Land Rover have reportedly received blueprints.

-Automakers across the globe have temporarily suspended production for the safety of workers as the coronavirus has sickened more than 229,000 people worldwide.
-GM, Ford, Ferrari, Porsche, Rolls-Royce, Lamborghini, Fiat Chrysler, Toyota, BMW and Honda have all announced closures at some or all of their facilities.
+Automakers across the globe have temporarily suspended production for the safety of workers as the coronavirus has sickened more than 265,000 people worldwide.
+GM, Ford, Ferrari, Porsche, Jaguar Land Rover, Bentley, Rolls-Royce, Lamborghini, Fiat Chrysler, Toyota, BMW and Honda have all announced closures at some or all of their facilities.

 Copyright © 2020, ABC Audio.
 All rights reserved.